5 Bank Accounts I Use to Keep My Money Organized

 Short Term Savings Goals

 For me, this is the 3rd bank account that I have at my local bank.
-This is for sinking funds like home decor, clothing, furniture, and short trips.
+This is for things that I will be using soon.
 I keep this one closer to spending accounts because it is things that I am saving up for so I can spend money.
 You have permission to spend this savings on smaller, planned expenses.
-Ideally, this are things that take less than 6 months to save up the money.
+Ideally, these are things that I am going to use within a month or two.

 This account is great for short term sinking funds because once you have hit your savings goal, you can purchase whatever it was you were saving for.
 I personally keep all of my sinking funds in one account and have an excel tracking sheet that divides up the total into each savings goal.
 Some people have multiple different accounts for each goal depending on what their goals include.